| BUYERS GUIDE

 A go-anywhere home on wheels.

 One of Trakka’s earliest camping conversions was done on the LandCruiser Troop Carrier, more than 30 years ago.
-The latest development of the Bushman pop-top is a new design.
+The last development of the Bushman pop-top was a new design, but it's now out of production.
+Some used examples are around.

 Bush travellers’ tastes and expectations have changed since Trakka kicked off as little more than a backyard business in 1973.
 Trakka’s founders, Sally and Dave Berry, liked bush travel and discovered that there was a market for vehicles that were kitted out to make bush living easier.
 One of their earliest conversions was done on the LandCruiser Troop Carrier, a vehicle that combined a spacious interior and rugged bush dependability.